MagerValp/AutoDMG/README.markdown

 If you have questions or need help, you can join us in [##osx-server](http://webchat.freenode.net/?channels=##osx-server).

+If you find a bug, please report it in the [issue tracker](https://github.com/MagerValp/AutoDMG/issues).

 Download
 --------

 The latest release can be found on the [release page](https://github.com/MagerValp/AutoDMG/releases).

-**AutoDMG is still in beta, please check the [issue tracker](https://github.com/MagerValp/AutoDMG/issues) for any known bugs before building.**

 License